gwen001/glc.st/content/courses/bugbounty.md

 - Cybersecurity managers and security teams
 - CISO and risk management professionals
-- Organizations new to bug bounty
+- Organizations new to _bug bounty_

 ## Educational goals:
-- Understand what a bug bounty program is
+- Understand what a _bug bounty_ program is
-- Learn how bug bounty fits into a security strategy
+- Learn how _bug bounty_ fits into a security strategy
 - Identify key roles and responsibilities
 - Know how to handle vulnerability reports
-- Be aware of legal and compliance issues
-- Evaluate your organization’s bug bounty readiness
+- Evaluate your organization’s _bug bounty_ readiness

 ## Prerequisites: